Ahhh, toddlers. Gotta love ’em. I have been homeschooling successfully with toddlers for many years. Or not!

 - Mom wins because someone is helping to keep the baby/toddler occupied

-- Older children win because they get the “privilege” of building rapport and relationship with their sibling.
+- Older children win because they get the “privilege” of building rapport and relationships with their siblings.
 Plus, helps grow them, too!
 I let the bigger kids bake cookies, draw, watch movies (occasionally), play games, go outside, whatever!

 - Toddler benefits in a million ways—not the least of which is the foundational building blocks for great relationships with their older siblings.